 I prowled the roads around Soudah in the dark, considering where I might stop to try for Arabian Scops-Owl, until the sun started to rise.
 I then made my way over to Wadi Tahalel (وادي تهلل), which in Google Maps seemed to allow access to the interior of the King Abdullah National Park, which has been closed and all access points barricaded since my first visit to the area.
 As mentioned above, Asir Magpie had been recorded from this area in the past, but it’s been some time they’ve been seen since.

 Winter is quieter in the highlands, but the good numbers of the commoner endemic species made for an interesting morning.
 Especially abundant and obliging were the many Yemen Linnet I encountered, which could be heard revving up their songs even before fully rousing from their roosts at dawn.
+It’s hard not to be energized in the field with these cuties carrying on around you.
 I even caught a covey of Arabian Partridge still hunkered down to roost in a tall acacia – for a split second I mean – before they exploded off in a scatter fire of wings.